 We implemented the Meraki MX firewalls for many customers.
 It includes features like cloud management and VPN connectivity and has good usability for multi-location security for non-IT specialists because it is easy to set up and maintain.
 Meraki created an interface that is very easy to manage.
 You don’t have to be Cisco certified to operate this firewall.

 On the other hand, the SonicWall TZ firewall is a good solution for IT specialists who have prior experience implementing and managing firewalls for businesses.
 The web application firewall allows you to control permissions and preferences for each computer application that accesses the internet.
 That means better security and customization for your business.

 SonicWall also offers load balancing to help you balance incoming requests between your servers.
 Also, the software creates VPN tunnels, allowing remote employees to share files on the internal network securely, without needing to run individual VPN client software.
 Those features will help you simplify your small-sized business’s internal processes and will ensure top-notch network security.

 — Mihai Corbuleac, Information Security Consultant at StratusPointIT – providing professional IT support, cloud and information security services to SMBs across the United States since 2006.

-I hope you liked the list of best SMB firewalls.
+I hope you liked the list of the best SMB firewalls.
 The purpose of this article was to help you make a well-informed purchase decision.
-These affordable firewall solutions are best for small and medium-sized businesses looking to protect all the devices from cyberattacks.
+These affordable firewall solutions are best for small and medium-sized businesses looking to protect all their devices from cyberattacks.